rising-dancho/rising-dancho/README.md

 - "people are not born to endure. they are born to overcome"
 - "life is often a paradox. what seems unfair today may be shaping your strength in ways you cannot yet see. what feels like resistance may, in time, reveal itself as a redirection toward a better direction."
+- "sometimes when your world seems to be all falling apart, the only way out is through"